 As more people backed Noble Yeats as a long odds outsider, the scales tipped and the bookmakers had to cut the odds.
 He eventually started the Grand National on odds of 50/1.

-And that is why the ‘SP’ would have been 50/1, even though earlier in the day he was on odds of 80/1.
+That is why the ‘SP’ would have been 50/1, even though earlier in the day, he was on odds of 80/1.

 Some bookmakers offer promotions on the SP.
 Say you backed a horse at odds of 20/1.
 However, the bookmaker guarantees the SP.